avii09/lex_parser/README.md

-# Lex Parser and Syntax Analyzer
+# Lex and Syntax Analyzer

-This project is a combined Lexical Analyzer (Lex Parser) and Syntax Analyzer that processes input text, generates tokens, and parses them according to a defined grammar.
+This project is a combined Lexical Analyzer and Syntax Analyzer (Parser) that processes input text, generates tokens, and parses them according to a defined grammar.
 It is designed to be a part of a compiler or interpreter.

 ## Features